Mercedes-Benz SLS AMG: F1 Safety Car (2010–2014)

-SLS AMG E-CELL
+SLS AMG E-CELL (2011)

 The SLS AMG E-CELL competed in the Paul Pietsch Classic 2011 under the 'Classic meets Future' category.

 The SLS AMG E-CELL competed in the 2011 Silvretta electric car race that took place in the Montafon region of Austria.

 SLS AMG GT3 (2011–2015)

 SLS AMG GT3 first competed in the 2010 VLN Nürburgring Endurance Championship.
 At VLN Nürburgring, the SLS AMG GT3 was admitted into the SP9 class with "Balance of Performance" set to 1350 kg and 556 PS, and won its first race in October.

 Since its launch in 2010, the SLS AMG GT3 has been competing in GT competitions around the world, such as the FIA GT3 European Championship, Blancpain Endurance Series, Blancpain Sprint Series, VLN, 24 Hours of Nürburgring, British GT Championship, Super GT, Australian GT Championship, Bathurst 12 Hour, Dubai 24 Hour, Macau GT Cup and Pirelli World Challenge.
 Also, the SLS AMG GT3 is used in the AMG Driving Academy programme.

 The car won the 2012 and 2013 Dubai 24 Hour under Black Falcon Racing.
+Black Swan Racing and DragonSpeed currently uses the SLS AMG GT3 in the SCCA Pirelli World Challenge.

 Erebus Racing has raced it in the Australian GT Championship, driven by Peter Hackett who is also the Chief Instructor at the Australian Mercedes Benz Driving Academy.

 The SLS AMG GT3 competed in the Goodwood Festival of Speed 2011.

-Black Swan Racing and DragonSpeed currently uses the SLS AMG GT3 in the SCCA Pirelli World Challenge.

-An SLS took part in the 2012 Super GT season, with drivers Haruki Kurosawa and Hironori Takeuchi coming joint 5th in the GT300 drivers' championship.
-Five cars competed in the 2013 season.

-An SLS won the 2013 Liqui Moly Bathurst 12 Hour, entered by Erebus Motorsport.

-An SLS set the fastest lap, and won the 2013 24 Hours of Spa, taking the first Mercedes win in the race since 1964.
+The SLS AMG GT3 took part in the 2012 Super GT season, with drivers Haruki Kurosawa and Hironori Takeuchi coming joint 5th in the GT300 drivers' championship.
+Five cars competed in the 2013 season; one won the 2013 Liqui Moly Bathurst 12 Hour, entered by Erebus Motorsport, while another set the fastest lap in, and won, the 2013 24 Hours of Spa, taking the first Mercedes win in the race since 1964.